GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-01-30 10:03:44 IST
+This content is dynamically generated in Indian Time (IST): 2024-01-30 10:12:52 IST

 Current Weather in Coimbatore:
-Temperature: 21.88 °C
+Temperature: 23.88 °C
-Condition: mist
+Condition: haze